aaps/MCmotions/README.md

 #Files !
 proxy_recorder !

-A for now quite crude, minecraft recorder, cant yet have another server than localhost, cant change port, or anything else.
+A for now quite crude, minecraft recorder.
-Will dump a lot of traffic to standard out, use > to dump to file for later use, and for speed. (for now you will need to do: /start /status and /stop in minecraft to get this to record)
 This version will not record the position of the player that is connected via the proxy !

 NEW, proxy has commandline options: